-Step 7: In the Zone Name drop-down list, select the appropriate time zone.

-Step 8: Enter the NTP Server IP address (Ex: 10.4.48.17), ensure that Authenticated NTP is clear, and then click Next.
+On the next Sensor Setup page, in the Zone Name list, select the appropriate time zone.
+Enter the NTP Server IP address (Ex: 10.4.48.17), ensure that Authenticated NTP is clear, set the summertime settings, and then click Next.